 Most research that investigates religious charitable giving focuses on the institutions that receive donations.
-For example, the most recent edition of Giving USA notes that religious institutions receive 32% of all charitable donations.1 However, one gets a wider picture of the philanthropic landscape by better understanding the individuals who make charitable donations.
-Although Giving USA reports that only 32% of giving goes to religious institutions, more than half of donors cite their religious commitments when asked about their motivations for giving.2
+For example, the most recent edition of Giving USA notes that religious institutions receive 32 percent of all charitable donations.1 However, one gets a wider picture of the philanthropic landscape by better understanding the individuals who make charitable donations.
+Although Giving USA reports that only 32 percent of giving goes to religious institutions, more than half of donors cite their religious commitments when asked about their motivations for giving.2

 One of the best studies examining charitable giving from the donor’s perspective is the Philanthropy Panel Study (PPS).
 Every two years, in conjunction with the University of Michigan’s Panel Study of Income Dynamic (PSID), the Indiana University Lilly Family School of Philanthropy conducts The PPS.
 It is the longest running longitudinal survey of donor-reported charitable giving in America.
 The findings for the most recent study, fielded in 2013, have just been released and provide fresh insight into the state of religious giving.

 The study reports a downward trend in total giving to religion for most denominations since 2003.
 Although the PPS found that both religious and secular giving had decreased over the same ten-year period, the decline in religious giving outpaced secular giving.
 The only religious group that experienced an increase in giving during this period was the theologically liberal, non-traditional denominations such as the Unitarian Universalists.